Table of contents

 Choose an Appropriate Format

-- Combination: This format balances work history and skills equally.
+- Combination: Balances work history and skills equally

-The best resume format for you will depend on your career goals, work experience, skill set, and whether or not you have unique challenges like employment gaps.
+The best resume format for you will depend on your career goals, work experience, skill set, and whether you have unique experiences like career changes or employment gaps.

 STEP 2

-Here’s an example of how a well-chosen resume layout can transform your resume:
+Here's an example of how a professional and stylish resume layout can transform your resume:

 STEP 3